DavidYKay/davidykay.github.io/_drafts/lusitania.md

     Washington, D.C.
 22 April 1915

 Notice that this this warning was printed adjacent to an advertisement for Lusitania's return voyage!

+### US Govt Response

+ However, a State Department officer ordered the warning’s publication suppressed.
+On April 26, George Viereck, representing the Germans, obtained an audience with Secretary of State William Jennings Bryan.
+Bryan immediately cleared the notice for publication, and also urged President Wilson to warn Americans.
+Wilson, however, always on the bankers’ puppet strings, declined to do so.

+[Link][10]

+### Public Skepticism

+ The effort to conceal the truth about the Lusitania’s munitions was only partially successful; many recognized that the British were using women and children to protect arms shipments – as State Department solicitor Cone Johnson put it, mixing “babies and bullets.”

+[Link][10]

 ## The Sinking